Skip to content

 /// End resource request

-/// [key] Unique id
+/// [key] Unique ID

-/// [property] Additional attribute parameters (optional)
+/// [property] Additional property parameter (optional)

 Future<void> stopResource(String key, {Map<String, String>? property})